 - 12. If "Management Account" is selected as the enabled FileVault user in the disk encryption configuration, do the following: - a.
 Select the Restart Options payload and configure restart settings for the computer.

 Note: Select "Restart" from the appropriate pop-up menu to include a restart prompt.
 Select "Restart immediately" to restart without prompting.
-"Restart" option does not work if set to encrypt at logout. - b.
+"Restart" option does not work if set to encrypt at logout.

+- b.
+(Optional) If you are using Jamf Pro 9.63 or later, select Perform authenticated restart on computers with FileVault 2 enabled to allow computers with macOS 10.8.2 or later that are FileVault enabled to be restarted without requiring an unlock the next time the computer starts up.
+For this to work on computers with FileVault activated, the enabled FileVault user must log in after the policy runs for the first time and the computer has restarted. - c.
 (Optional) Click the User Interaction tab and customize the restart message displayed to users.

-In an upcoming release of Jamf Pro, you can select Perform authenticated restart on computers with FileVault 2 enabled to allow computers with macOS 10.8.2 or later that are FileVault enabled to be restarted without requiring an unlock the next time the computer starts.
-This affects future reboots, but does not apply to the setup of the original encryption policy.